 The reason you’ve seen it so often that you should have a budget is because having one really will make a significant difference to your financial situation.

-A budget in it’s simplest terms is your plan to spend the money you have coming in each month or paycheck.
+To define budgeting – A budget in it’s simplest terms is your plan to spend the money you have coming in each month or paycheck.

 Nothing more nothing less.

-The purpose of a budget
+what is The purpose of budgeting

 Let’s unpick the 4 purposes of budgeting so you can understand them clearly and see how they relate to you right now.